Technology, Strategy and Standardization

 Seshu Kumar M

-15+ years of IT experience involving both product and service based organizations.
-Senior system architect from Huawei Technologies India pvt.,Ltd. handling the Project Technical Leader (PTL) role of ONAP Service Orchestrator project from its incubation.
+17+ years of IT experience involving both product and service based organizations.
+Lead Architect from Huawei Technologies India pvt.,Ltd. handling multiple key roles in ONAP,

 Hands-on technical Architect with multi-tasking capabilities with a strong track record on defining architecture and solutions for technical research and commercial projects involving open source software, handling global teams and bringing in value to the stake holders on what they needed the most.

 He has been speaker on various open source forums on the NFV, ONAP and Orchestrator, also been a guest lecturer to multiple including IIT Madras.